Jonathan Carver: Carver's grant

-After Carver's death, Dr. John Coakley Lettsom purchased the copyrights to the book.
+After Carver's death, John Coakley Lettsom purchased the copyrights to the book.
 He published a third edition in 1781, "for the relief of the widow and children", Carver's family.
 Lettsom claimed he had in his possession a deed, signed by two chiefs of the Sioux, giving Carver title to about 10000 sqmi in what is now Wisconsin and Minnesota.
 The deed could not be located after the death of Carver's London widow.